-A: A public utility corporation is a company that offers something that "is necessary or proper for the service, accommodation, convenience, or safety of the public," according to Pennsylvania law.
-In other words, it is a company whose service benefits the general public.
+A: A public utility corporation is for-profit entity that "is subject to regulation as a public utility by the Pennsylvania Public Utility Commission," according to Pennsylvania law.
+In other words, it is a company that offers service that is regulated by the Pennsylvania Public Utility Commission.